 HUD requires that grantees assess their mitigation needs in a manner that effectively addresses risks to indispensable services.
 To accomplish this, the community lifeline construct is used to enable decision-makers to characterize and identify the root causes of priority issue areas and to create effective solutions.
-Community lifelines enable the continuous operation of government functions and critical businesses that are essential to human health and safety or economic security32.
-Community lifelines are made up of the seven critical service areas displayed in Figure 13.
-Each of these lifelines are discussed with relevance to state capabilities and critical facilities.
+Community lifelines enable the continuous operation of government functions and critical businesses that are essential to human health and safety or economic security30.